SeekyCt/spm-loaders/loader/STANDARD.md

 ## General Notes

 - The loader doesn't assume that the rel being loaded is spm-core specifically (but ideally spm-core would cover every use case anwyay)
-- A certain range of RAM across all regions: 80004200 - 800060bb (inclusive)
+- A certain range of RAM across all regions is reserved for this: 80004200 - 800060bb (inclusive)
     - 80004200 - 8000421f is the context
     - 80004220+ is the loader (entrypoint 80004220)
     - This range can be patched in a dol easily